top of page

-The Peirce was not a typewriter.
-It was intended for the bookkeeping and banking because, as its 1907 patent states, the Peirce was a perforating machine, like a check protector.
-Hence its name, the Peirce Accounting Machine.
+Despite its appearance, the Peirce was not actually a typewriter.
+As its 1907 patent states, it was meant to be used as a perforating machine for bookkeeping and banking, maybe like a check protector, hence its name: the Peirce Accounting Machine.
 The inventor of the Peirce was John Royden Peirce of New York.
-The machine was produced ca.1912 by the Peirce Accounting Machine Company.
-The company was purchased by the Computing-Tabulating-Recording Company (C-T-R) in 9121 which would then become IBM in 1924.
+The machine was produced ca.1912 by the Peirce Accounting Machine Company which, in 1921, was purchased by the Computing-Tabulating-Recording Company (C-T-R).
+C-T-R became IBM in 1924.